 - Illuminating gaps and opportunities to inform future policy and research efforts

-JBA will conduct scans, literature reviews, and key informant discussions and host an expert convening to summarize promising practices and approaches.
-The findings will be shared in briefs, papers, and presentations.
+JBA conducted scans, literature reviews, and key informant discussions and hosted an expert convening to summarize promising practices and approaches.
+The findings were shared in briefs, papers, and presentations.

 Erin Ingoldsby, Ph.D.

 Erin Ingoldsby has more than 25 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...

 Heidi Melz, Ph.D., M.S.

 Senior Research Associate

 Heidi Melz has 19 years of experience researching interventions that address child welfare issues and family structure, functioning, and well-being.
 She...

 Allison Meisch, Ph.D.